-I spent years wondering off and on why commercial shampoos and other hair-care products—even high-end “salon” products and those from the health-food-store—contain so many ingredients.
+I spent years wondering why commercial shampoos and other hair-care products—even high-end “salon” products and those from the health-food-store—contain so many ingredients.

 That day, I decided to try one of the no-fuss natural methods I’d read about for years, but that had always seemed too hokey.
 I’ve never looked back.